The Legend of Zelda: Skyward Sword HD Tops the French Charts

-F1 2021 (PS4) has remained in second place.
-Mario Kart 8 Deluxe (NS) is up from fourth to third place.
-Super Mario 3D World + Bowser's Fury (NS) and Animal Crossing: New Horizons (NS) are in fourth and fifth place, respectively.
+Mario Kart 8 Deluxe (NS) is up from third to second place.
+Animal Crossing: New Horizons (NS) is up from fifth to third place, while Super Mario 3D World + Bowser's Fury (NS) remains in fourth place.
+Ring Fit Adventure (NS) rounds out the top five.

 Top sellers per system were as follows: